Dual Algorithms

 From Eq. (\ref{dual3f}), the analog of $\hat{x} = \{x,1 \}$ will be $\tilde{x} = \{x,1,0 \}$ and the analog of Eq. (\ref{fd1x}) will be

 where $f_0 = f(x)$, $f_1 = f'(x)$ and $f_2 = f''(x)$.
 Similarly, we will have

 for the composition of two dual functions.

 Eq. (\ref{fdual2}), is of central importance in dualizing a function or algorithm.
-We have dualized all the elementary functions.
-Its Fortran code is presented in the module {\tt e\-le\-men\-tal\-\_dual\_mod} of the additional material.
 Notice that, unlike the finite difference methods, the use of Eq. (\ref{fdual2}) to obtain derivatives does not have the problems of truncation or cancellation errors.